#6 — Unnecessary details

 “It drives me crazy when I’m reading a book… Janna walked down the street, tossing her long, brown curls, and it’s not really important that her hair is long and brown, but the author wanted me to know.
 In reality, Janna’s being chased by this guy with a knife, and the last thing Janna is thinking about right now is her long, brown curls.”

 Now, it isn’t always that drastic, but it’s important to realize what’s going on.
 Writers are like translators from one world to the next.
 We want the reader to live through the main characters.
-If we point out details that are important to us instead of important to the reader, the story can feel off-balance.
+If we point out details that are important to us instead of important to the main characters, the story can feel off-balance.

 I hope this helps!